How To Play Advanced Sounding Chords On Your Acoustic Guitar

 Advanced-sounding-chords-example

-In the above example I have used a variety of block chord forms over the progression.
+In the above example, I have used a variety of block chord forms over the progression.
 I have purposely kept more or less to the same area of the guitar for each rotation of the progression so that you can see how each chord relates, and that there are indeed common notes shared between each shape.

 For the last two rotations of the progression, I am moving between different block chord forms over the static chord.
 This sounds great moving between different forms when the progression itself has not changed chord.
-Here you get a glimpse into just what’s possible with block chords in your acoustic guitar playing.